Ways to Alleviate Stress and Anxiety During the Coronavirus Pandemic

 During these trying times, being mindful of mental health needs is critically important.
 In addition, for anyone already dealing with mental health issues, a substance use disorder or intellectual or developmental disabilities (I/DD), the stress of the current health crisis may present additional challenges.

-During the COVID-19 pandemic, Monarch Medical Director Dr. Nora Dennis, M.D., M.S.P.H., suggested that adhering to and keeping in mind simple safety tips, including staying calm, can be beneficial.
+During the COVID-19 pandemic, Monarch Chief Medical Officer Dr. Nora Dennis, M.D., M.S.P.H., suggested that adhering to and keeping in mind simple safety tips, including staying calm, can be beneficial.

 Recognizing Signs of Stress